Mau Mau rebellion: Compensation claims

 The Kenyan government sent a letter to the Secretary of State for Foreign and Commonwealth Affairs, William Hague, insisting that the UK government was legally liable for the atrocities.
 The Foreign Office, however, reaffirmed its position that it was not, in fact, liable for colonial atrocities, and argued that the documents had not "disappeared" as part of a cover-up.
-Nearly ten years before, in late 2002, as the BBC aired a documentary detailing British human rights abuses committed during the rebellion and 6,000 depositions had been taken for the legal case, former district colonial officer John Nottingham had expressed concern that compensation be paid soon, since most victims were in their 80s and would soon pass away.
+Nearly ten years before, in late 2002, as the BBC aired a documentary detailing British human rights abuses committed during the rebellion and 6,000 depositions had been taken for the legal case, former district colonial officer John Nottingham had expressed concern that compensation be paid soon, since most victims were in their 80s and would soon die.
 He told the BBC: "What went on in the Kenya camps and villages was brutal, savage torture.
 It is time that the mockery of justice that was perpetrated in this country at that time, should be, must be righted.
 I feel ashamed to have come from a Britain that did what it did here [in Kenya]."

 Thirteen boxes of "top secret" Kenya files are still missing.

 In October 2012, Mr Justice McCombe granted the surviving elderly test claimants the right to sue the UK for damages.
 The UK government then opted for what the claimants' lawyers called the "morally repugnant" decision to appeal McCombe's ruling.
 In May 2013, it was reported that the appeal was on hold while the UK government held compensation negotiations with the claimants.